Chiropractor professionDoctor of Chiropractic (DC)

 - Licensure takes place at the state level under specific state laws.
 Licensing and the scope of practice may differ from state to state.
 Most states require that chiropractors complete the National Chiropractic Board examination before they get their license.
 Some states also require chiropractors to pass a practical examination.
 All states recognize training from chiropractic schools accredited by the Council of Chiropractic Education (CCE).

 Most states require that chiropractors complete a certain number of continuing education hours every year to keep their license.

-Reviewed By: Christopher J. Fox, DC, ATC, Specializing in family care and sports injuries at FOX Spine + Sports Medicine.
+Reviewed By: Christopher J. Fox, DC, ATC, specializing in family care and sports injuries at FOX Spine + Sports Medicine, West Palm Beach, FL.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.